karenwhite33/source-treeGITHUB/source-tree.md

 Git, on the other hand, is a cross-platform tool that can be used on various operating systems including Windows, macOS, and Linux.

+#GitHub also supports webhook and API integrations, enabling custom integrations and automation.
+SourceTree, while it provides some integration options, has a more limited ecosystem compared to GitHub.